Kohat Division: Demographics

-Kohat Division had nine urbanized municipalities in 2017.
-Their names were (ordered by population) Kohat, Karak, Hangu, Sadda, Tall, Lachi, Doaba, Shakardara, and Parachinar.
+As of the 2023 Census of Pakistan, the division had a population of 3,752,436 roughly equal to the country of Croatia or the US state of Oklahoma.

 Kohat, the division's namesake and largest city, is situated in Kohat District and has over 200,000 inhabitants.
 Kohat is Khyber Pakhtunkhwa's fourth-largest city and is a fast-growing city whose population grew at a rate of more than 3% every year between 1998 and 2017.
 Karak, Kohat Division's third-largest city, is the largest city and namesake of Karak District.
 Having a population just over 50,000, it is Khyber Pakhtunkhwa's 24th largest city.
 Hangu, Kohat Division's second-largest city, is the largest city and namesake of Hangu District.
 Having a population just under 50,000, it is Khyber Pakhtunkhwa's 27th largest city.
 In 1998, Hangu was larger than Karak, but due to Karak's fast growth, has been overtaken.
 Sadda, in Kurram District, is the fourth-largest city in Kohat Division, with about 35,000 inhabitants.
 It was the second-largest city in the now-defunct Federally Administered Tribal Areas and is the 40th largest city in the province of Khyber Pakhtunkhwa.
 It is a fast-growing city (with a population growth rate of 3.75% every year between 1998 and 2017, which means its population more than doubled during that period) and is more than six times larger than Parachinar, Kurram District's administrative district capital.
 Orakzai District is the only district in the division without a single urbanized area.
 It is entirely rural.

 The division has one cantonment, the Kohat Cantonment, adjacent to the city of Kohat which had a population of 36,935, making up the division's entire military population.
 This made 1.15% of the entire population of the division active military personnel.

 In 1998, the dominant language in the division was Pashto, with over 90% of the population speaking it as their mother tongue.
 Punjabi is spoken by about 1% of the population, and Urdu and Saraiki are spoken by about 0.35% and 0.3% of the population respectively.
 Of the remaining 5% of the population, most are suspected to speak the Kohati dialect of Hindko (a language for which official statistics were not collected in 1998), which was predominant in urban Kohat more than a century ago.